Hey, look, all you're doubting Thomas is out there.

 Do you think that the media would just slavishly be supporting whatever McCain was doing?

-No, we would probably have the total destruction of the Republican Party had McCain won.
+No, we would probably have the total destruction of the Republican Party had McCain won and even half of this stuff happened.

-I said I predicted that.
+I said, I predicted that.

 With this guy, it's purposeful.